locize/blog/source/_posts/cat.md

 <br />

 ### In-Context View
 Your website, where the content is displayed, is always the best context.
-Thefefore there is also an [in-context view](https://docs.locize.com/different-views/incontext).<br /><br />
+Therefore there is also an [in-context view](https://docs.locize.com/different-views/incontext).<br /><br />
 ![](incontext.webp)

 ## Benefits of using CAT tools for translation <a name="benefits"></a>